DOI-USGS/ISIS3/Building-ISIS3-with-cmake.md

 **At the top-level directory of an ISIS3 clone**:
 * Create a `build` directory and an `install` directory at this level:
   * `mkdir build install`
+  * There should now be a build/ install/ and isis/ directory in the ISIS3 directory.

 * cd into the build directory and configure your build:
   * `cmake -DCMAKE_INSTALL_PREFIX=<install directory> -Disis3Data=/usgs/cpkgs/isis3/data -Disis3TestData=/usgs/cpkgs/isis3/testData -DJP2KFLAG=OFF -Dpybindings=OFF -GNinja <source directory>`